InterNACHI Certified Home Inspector

 We use state of the art Continuous Radon Monitor (CRM) equipment to perform a 48 hour test on your home.

-A thorough inspection covering all systems from roof to basement and everything in between, including thermal imaging scaning using state of the art FLIR infrared camera.
+A thorough inspection covering all systems from roof to basement and everything in between, including thermal imaging using state-of-the art FLIR infrared camera.
 Your results are sent to you within 24 hours as an easy to read, web hosted report, highlighting problem areas as well as pictures, videos and links to appliance manuals and recalls.

 Single family dwellings over 2000 square feet are an additional $100 per 500 square feet.